Britain makes Hollywood actress Angelina Jolie an honorary dame

 Since she is not a British citizen she cannot be addressed as Dame, but receives the award on an honorary basis.

-"To receive an honor related to foreign policy means a great deal to me, as it is what I wish to dedicate my working life to," she said in a statement.
+"To receive an honour related to foreign policy means a great deal to me, as it is what I wish to dedicate my working life to," she said in a statement.

 Cancer campaigner Sutton accepted the Member of the Order of the British Empire award before his death last month, the Cabinet Office, which announces the awards, said in a statement.